CSEE4121/spring2025/assignments/prog_hw1/prog_hw1.md

    | :-----: | :---: |
    |         |       |

-   It’s not surprising that there are not many commits during weekends.
+   It's not surprising that there are not many commits during weekends.

 11. (2 points) What is the correlation between the number of commits and the watch count of a repo?